julianxhokaxhiu/FFNx/docs/mods/multibyte_font.md

 # Multibyte Font Mode (FF7)

-`multibyte_font` lets a translation use the Japanese edition's multi-sheet font system on the **English/International executable**, without pulling in the Japanese-edition-only menu scaling and layout changes.
+`ff7_multibyte_font` lets a translation use the Japanese edition's multi-sheet font system on the **English/International executable**, without pulling in the Japanese-edition-only menu scaling and layout changes.
 It was built and tested against a full Arabic localization of FF7, but the mechanism is script-agnostic: any translation that needs more glyphs than the base 256-entry